 Should I be concerned about the white, brown or birch cabinet edges showing?

 No. Neutral edges are standard with European cabinetry, as is a 1/8" to 3/32" reveal between doors and drawer faces; you'll only notice the gap if you look very closely.
 For anything that is exposed - like the sides of cabinets and adjustable feet - we offer matching panels and plinths/toe-kicks for a completely custom look.

 Absolutely, most clients do!
-Click here for their free and amazingly easy-to-use Kitchen Planner.
+Click here for Ikea's free and amazingly easy-to-use Kitchen Planner.
 We recommend you design with cabinet fronts, even though you will be using our fronts, as it helps you know what doors and parts you need.
-Once your design is complete, go to our Kitchen Shop to order your orders.
+Once your design is complete, go to our Kitchen Shop to order your doors.

 Sorry, we only support the Ikea system.

 We do not.

 What if I want something really custom?
 Can you send me unfinished parts that match the rest of the kitchen so I can find someone local to make the piece??